top of page

 This one carries heart.

+We equate keeping with honoring.
 But meaning isn’t stored in cardboard boxes.

-Sometimes keeping one intentional item allows you to truly appreciate it.
+Sometimes, keeping one intentional item allows you to truly appreciate it.

+It's not about erasing memories.
 It's about choosing how to carry them forward.

 A classic alarm clock + calendar focus for planning.